qpwoeirut/GunnHacksCTF2021/writeups/web.md

 # GunnHacks 7.0 CTF Web Challenge Writeups

 ## Default Dilemma
+Points: 50
+> There is a website running at http://shell.ctf.gunnhacks.com:56923.
+Try to see if you can find the flag!

+(Note that the above URL might not get you a flag that your account can submit -- try to use the URL on the website).

 The first thing of interest is a contact form, but a quick check of the Inspect Element Network tab shows that nothing is being sent.
 While we're here, let's take a look at the HTML of the page.
 There's something which sticks out:
 ```html